juw0n/devops-project/ansible/chapter-2/Readme.md

 3. Root user: A root user (or superuser) account has unrestricted access to the operating system.
 It usually has a UID of zero(0)

 To create and manage users and groups using Ansible, you use the User and group Module

+#### Password generation
+I used a combination of two command line applications, pwgen and mkpasswd, to create the complex password.
+The pwgen command can generate secure passwords, and the mkpasswd command can generate passwords using different hashing algorithms.
+The pwgen application is provided by the pwgen package, and the mkpasswd application is provided by a package named whois.
+Together, these tools can generate the hash that Ansible and Linux expect.

+Linux stores password hashes in a file called shadow.
+On an Ubuntu system, the password hashing algorithm is SHA-512 by default.
+To create the SHA-512 hash for Ansible’s user module, i used the following command on the Host Ubuntu:

+==> $ sudo apt update
+==> $ sudo apt install pwgen whois
+==> $ pass=`pwgen --secure --capitalize --numerals --symbols 12 1`
+==> $ echo $pass | mkpasswd --stdin --method=sha-512; echo $pass